 To know the level of hardness in water, get the water quality tested.

 How Does Hard Water Affect your Skin?

 The primary effect of hard water is skin dryness.
-The minerals such as calcium, magnesium and iron dry out your skin by clogging the pores.
+The minerals such as calcium, magnesium, and iron dry out your skin by clogging the pores.
 When the minerals present in hard water dry out on the clogged pores, it leads to flaky and irritable skin.
-Hard water reacts with soap to form salts, which doesn’t wash off from your skin easily.
+Hard water reacts with soap to form salts, which don’t wash off from your skin easily.
 In addition to making your skin dry, hard water also leads to acne and skin blemishes.
 In some severe cases, extensive use of hard water can also lead to dermatitis, especially if you live in places with a dry climate.

-Hard water contains a high amount of calcium, which doesn’t dissolve soaps, detergents and other cleaning products with ease.
-The soap residue left on your skin, clothes, hair or dishes results in clogged pores and sensitive flaky skin.
+Hard water contains a high amount of calcium, which doesn’t dissolve soaps, detergents, and other cleaning products with ease.
+The soap residue left on your skin, clothes, hair, or dishes results in clogged pores and sensitive flaky skin.

-Is hard Water Bad for Skin?
+Is hard Water Bad for the Skin?

 Although hard water is not bad for your health, it can lead to serious hair and skin problems.
-When you constantly wash skin with hard water, the minerals dissolved in hard water leave a film on your skin.
+When you constantly wash your skin with hard water, the minerals dissolved in hard water leave a film on your skin.
 The thin film prevents your hair from absorbing moisture, which is essential for healthy skin.
 As a result, your skin gets dry and lifeless.
 As mentioned earlier, hard water clogs the pores of your skin leading to acne.
-This also makes your skin dry, itchy and irritated.
+This also makes your skin dry, itchy, and irritated.

 How to Get Rid of Dry Skin?

 Tired of excessively dry skin.
 Here are some effective remedies to get rid of dry skin.

 Use Warm Water